To help prolong the life of your furniture, we advise the following:

 Prevent sharp objects such as toys, buckles and heels from coming into contact with your furniture.

 Avoid exposing your furniture to excessive heat as this can cause cracking.
-A minimum clearance of one foot from heat sources such as radiators is advised.
+A minimum 30cm clearance from heat sources such as radiators is advised.

-Direct sunlight will cause the color of the item to change, even if painted or lacquered, especially if the furniture is placed near a window.
-Use in hot and sunny areas is not recommended.
+Direct sunlight will cause the colour of the item to change, even if painted or lacquered, especially if the furniture is placed near a window.
+Use in hot and sunny conservatories is not recommended.

 Never place hot dishes or mugs directly onto surfaces.
 Instead, use placemats or coasters.
 Prolonged use of hot equipment, such as a laptop, may cause scorching.